Vestries Act 1850

 The vestry of a parish could resolve to request the Poor Law Board (later updated to Local Government Board) to order provision of suitable accommodation within a year of the order so that vestry meetings could take place outside of the parish church.
 A paid vestry clerk could be appointed using a similar mechanism.

+Subsequent developments

+The whole act was repealed except for London by section 307(1)(b) of, and the fourth part of the eleventh schedule to, the Local Government Act 1933 (23 & 24 Geo.
+5. c.
+22).

-The act was repealed by the London Government Order 1965, made pursuant to the London Government Act 1963.
+The whole act was repealed by the London Government Order 1965, made pursuant to the London Government Act 1963.